-Hyperion and Essbase are registered trademarks, and the "H" logo and Hyperion Solutions are trademarks of Hyperion Solutions Corporation.
+Hyperion, Essbase, and Arbor are registered trademarks, and Hyperion Solutions and Hyperion Essbase are trademarks of Hyperion Solutions Corporation.

+Microsoft is a registered trademark, and Windows is a trademark of Microsoft Corporation.
 All other brand and product names are trademarks or registered trademarks of their respective holders.